CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 helm repo update
 ```

-3. Use the following template to create an instance with an attached persistent disk using our template. - *I'm limiting the disk size to 10gb for demonstration purposes*
+3. Use the following template to create an instance with an attached persistent disk using our template. - *The disk size is 10gb for demonstration purposes*

 Make sure you run this command from within the monitoring directory
 ``` shell